s-fifteen-instruments/fpfind/README.md

 Version tags (as of **v2**) follow [romantic versioning](https://romversioning.github.io/romver/) (a variation on semantic versioning).
 In the SemVer language: PATCH is incremented for non-breaking changes, MINOR for breaking changes that are easy to patch downstream, and MAJOR is reserved for large breaking changes that require careful syntax adjustments.

-Versions also come with a build string indicating the date of release in "YYYYMMDD" format, e.g. **v2.0.0+20241024**.
-This allows clear indication to the user whether the local version is severely outdated, while maintaining the clarity of semantic versioning.
 Dynamic versioning is handled by poetry, so bumping the version simply involves adding a lightweight git tag (with "v" prepended, e.g. `git tag {VERSION} [COMMIT]`).
+Local version modifiers (e.g. dates) are removed for compatibility with PyPI rules.

 Commit messages to roughly follow [Angular commit message guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines) (which aligns with the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/)).
 The type should be one of the following: **feat**, **fix**, **chore**, **test**, **docs**, **build**, **ci**.
 If a scope is provided, it should be one of: